apache/celeborn/README.md

 celeborn.metrics.enabled true
 celeborn.worker.flusher.buffer.size 256k

+# If Celeborn workers have local disks and HDFS.
+Following configs should be added.
 # If Celeborn workers have local disks, use following config.
 # Disk type is HDD by defaut.
 celeborn.worker.storage.dirs /mnt/disk1:disktype=SSD,/mnt/disk2:disktype=SSD

 # If Celeborn workers don't have local disks.
 You can use HDFS.
-# Do not set `celeborn.worker.storage.dirs` and use following config.
+# Do not set `celeborn.worker.storage.dirs` and use following configs.
 celeborn.storage.activeTypes HDFS
 celeborn.worker.sortPartition.threads 64
 celeborn.worker.commitFiles.timeout 240s